Disce-et-facere/portfolio_frontend/README.md

 ## 📝 Final Thoughts

-For the sake of all that is sacred, do not use the Flutter-Amplify combination until the developers have implemented **all** functions and ensured that the documentation are up to date.
-This will save you from countless hours/days of troubleshooting, frustration and confusion.
+**"For the love of all that is sacred, avoid using the Flutter-Amplify combination until the developers have implemented all features and ensured the documentation is up to date.
+This will save you countless hours (or even days) of troubleshooting, frustration, and confusion.

-I'll give this combo 2 out of 5 🍞 just because it has been informative!
+I'll give this combo a 2 out of 5 🍞—only because it’s been informative!"**